How Often Do Cruise Ship Passengers Fall Overboard?

 As a result of these hearings, the Cruise Vessel Security and Safety Act (CVSSA) was signed into law by President Obama in 2010.
 Included in this act were requirements for the cruise ship industry to implement available technology to detect when a passenger goes overboard so that search and rescue efforts can be started immediately.
 Cruise ship companies typically respond to a person reported as missing by doing a complete search of the vessel, and then a review of surveillance video.
 Often the times this takes a long time and by the time the conclusion is reached that the passenger is no longer on board, or a passenger is observed on video falling overboard, it is too late to rescue the passenger.
 The surveillance cameras are not monitored in real time.

 The available technology included in the CVSSA would sound an alarm if a passenger has fallen overboard, and an immediate search and rescue would then begin.
 Even though this technology is available, the cruise lines have still failed to implement it on their ships.
 In addition, the legislation also required increased surveillance cameras to be placed on the cruise ships.
 However, there has also been an undue delay in implementing these requirements.
 The increased surveillance cameras would not only assist in detecting a passenger falling overboard, but would also be used to help solve any alleged criminal activity such as a sexual assault on board ship.
 Sexual assaults on cruise ships have been prevalent over the years, and despite this, very rarely is an assailant prosecuted.
+Speak with our cruise ship accident attorneys if about your case.

 Our Cruise Ship Passenger Accident Lawyers Can Help You